sahabpardaz/spring-boot-rest-commons/doc/security.md

 As you see there are two arguments passed to the @EnableCustomSecurity:

 - authenticator: it introduces a class should be used for authentication.
-- applicationBasePathPattern: it is a required parameter that specifies the application's context path pattern.
+- applicationBasePathPattern: specifies the base path pattern under which security (authentication/authorization) is enabled.
+By default, we will enable security on all paths: "/**"
-- ignoredPaths: note that you do not need to force authentication on all REST paths.
-By using this parameter, you can specify the paths under which the authentication/authorization checks are disabled.
+- ignoredPaths: excludes some paths to be ignored from base path.
+By default, no path is excluded.

 Besides these parameters, you can also pass another argument `authorityPrefix`.
 By default, Spring adds the prefix "ROLE_" to the role names returned by the authentication object.
 But we do not like to manipulate the original role